bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 <!--
 THIS WAS IN THE OTHER DOC AND SHOULD BE PROPERLY FORMATTED HERE

-Notice how in the second row, instead of the dash, there is a `#`, signifying that the note in that cell is C#.
-This saves up on screen space.<br>

-#### Note and octave slot

-What you input here is pretty self-explanatory.
-You should, however, know the "limits" of MT when it comes to notes.
-MT allows for placing all notes between C0 and B7, so you have 8 octaves of space.

 #### Instrument index slot

 Here, you input the actual instrument that will be playing back.